dustyshaw/StudyNest/README.md

 - [x] Be able to update time spent on task ( update last active day on user )
 - [x] Add module assignment
 - [x] Update user streak
-- [ ] Update module progress based on assignment
-- [ ] Ability to complete an assignment
+- [x] Ability to complete an assignment
-- [ ] Order assignments based on completion

 **Points for this week**
 5 pts - Technology: 10+ pages or views